 But wait, didn’t God bring war and not peace in this case?
 Why say that God is peace if He promised the Israelites a war victory?

-The peace was brought to God’s people through the defeat of the Midianites because the Israelites had been greatly oppressed by Midian.
+The peace was brought to God’s people through the defeat of the Midianites because Midian had greatly oppressed the Israelites.
 Defeating them with God’s help brought freedom and peace.

 Yahweh Rof’ekah יהוה רֹפְאֶךָ

-Also Yahweh Rafa (רָפָא), this is a name God gave to Himself in Exodus 15:26.
+Also, Yahweh Rafa (רָפָא) is a name God gave to Himself in Exodus 15:26.
 He said that he would spare the Hebrew people from the plagues he put on the Egyptians if they were obedient.
-This name means “healer” and as our Creator, He has control over our bodies.
+This name means “healer,” and He has control over our bodies as our Creator.
 He can heal and protect.

 Yahweh Yir’eh יהוה יִרְאֶה

-Although this name is commonly translated “Jehovah Jireh”, there’s no “j” sound in Hebrew as there is in English so a more accurate pronunciation of this name would be “Yuh-hoe-vah yeer-eh”.
+Although this name is commonly translated as “Jehovah Jireh,” there’s no “j” sound in Hebrew as there is in English, so a more accurate pronunciation of this name would be “Yuh-hoe-vah yeer-eh”.

 For us today, throughout the Bible, even in situations of great persecution like what Paul experienced, God sees our circumstances and knows exactly what’s needed to fulfill His plan for His people.
 We can be sure that He’s faithful and will always provide!